How to Identify and Manage Mealybugs

-Biocontrol for mealybugs can be somewhat tricky and it helps to know which mealybug species you are dealing.
+Biocontrol for mealybugs can be somewhat tricky and it helps to know which mealybug species you are dealing with.
 There are some commercially available options like Cryptolaemus, the mealybug destroyer.
-This ladybird beetles works best in mass planting and not individual containers.
+This ladybird beetle works best in mass planting and not individual containers.
 It’s also not the best choice for long tailed mealybug.
-Another beneficials is the green lacewings.
+Another beneficial is the green lacewing.
 Being these are generalist predators they can help with many pests in addition to mealybugs.

-With mealybugs its best to get someone knowledgeable on biological control of mealybugs involved.
+With mealybugs, it’s best to get someone knowledgeable on biological control involved.
 This way you can get the right predator for your mealybug species.

-For spray options horticultural oil work well on mealybugs but you must get the oil in contact with the pest.
+For spray options, horticultural oil works well if you get the oil in contact with the pest.
 This can be hard because of their waxy coating and their ability to hide in protected areas making it difficult to get good spray coverage.
-Another option are the systemic insecticides.
+Another option are systemic insecticides.
 These are compounds like Safari (dinotefuran) and Flagship (thiamethoxam) and can be used as a drench on the interior landscape.
 They and can be very effective when used appropriately.

 Pest control labels vary between states and the pesticide user bears the responsibility of consulting the pesticide label and adhering to the law.
 Always read the label before a pesticide is applied to make sure it is legal to apply on your site, in your state and the plant material.

 Mealybugs can be some of the toughest, most troublesome pest for the interior landscape because they can be so damaging.
 By inspecting plants before you purchase and introduce them into your accounts, you can be the best defense against a nasty mealybug offense.
 If a problem is found, remove or treat the plants immediately.